-In addition to the general recordkeeping requirements under the Procurement Policy, a written report must be prepared for each contract awarded through a Non-Standard Procurement, including the value and kind of goods or services procured and a statement indicating the circumstances and conditions that justified the use of a Non-Standard Procurement.
-The report and any supporting documentation, including the approved Non-Standard Procurement Approval Form must be maintained for a minimum of three (3) years from the contract award date, or such longer period as may be required under the City's document management policies.
+In addition to the general recordkeeping requirements under the Procurement Policy, a written report must be prepared for each Contract awarded through a Non-Standard Procurement, including the value and kind of Goods, Services or Construction procured and a statement indicating the circumstances and conditions that justified the use of a Non-Standard Procurement.
+The report and any supporting documentation, including the approved Non-Standard Procurement Approval Form must be maintained for a minimum of three (3) years from the Contract award date, or such longer period as may be required under the City's document management policies.